Get All the Dirt

 delivered directly to your inbox.

 Amaryllis are glorious for brightening indoors spaces and keeping winter’s gray at bay.
 Big, bold and beautiful.
 And they’re easy.
 Super easy.
 For great success you need three things: 1) good quality bulbs to start with, 2) a sunny spot and 3) a little water.
 That’s it.
 Read on for details and prove that your thumb is green after all.

 Amaryllis can be grown successfully indoors on a sunny windowsill, or outside in the garden if you live in a warm region, zones 8-10.
 These plants originated in Central and South America; they thrive in warmth and need bright light.

-Like almost all bulbs, amaryllis grow best with soil that drains well.
+Like almost all bulbs, amaryllis grow best in soil that drains well.
 Soggy soil often results in rotted bulbs.
 Other than that, amaryllis aren’t fussy and most any commercially available potting mix will work nicely.
 If you are planting amaryllis in the garden, choose an area where water doesn’t puddle after a rain, as that typically indicates less than ideal drainage.

 Plant your amaryllis upon receipt.
 If you need to wait a few days, that’s fine.
 Waiting weeks, with bulbs held out of the controlled temperature and humidity conditions at our facility, results in drying, shriveling and attempts to sprout without any soil to draw nutrients from.
 (Envision the amaryllis typically found in big box stores.)
 While dried bulbs are often still viable, these conditions can be stressful for the plants and may produce small or weak flowers.